Guillaume-Garrigos/moodlexport/doc/documentation.md

 ## Changelog

+- v.0.0.31 Implements the option `path` for categories for Latex->Moodle conversion.
 - v.0.0.30
     - Solves a bug for Latex->Moodle conversion with multichoice question.
 The text of the question was being erased by the text of the answers.
     - Make the feedback(s) appear on the .pdf documents, when provided.
 Proposed by [@jcerezochem](https://github.com/jcerezochem) in issue #10